urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 - `on-agent`: Handles request acknowledgements and subscription updates from other agents.
-- `on-arvo`: Handles subscription updates, request acknowledgements, and responses from vanes.
+- `on-arvo`: Handles responses from vanes.

 ### Scry handler